Iuliia Nesterenko

 • Treat Yourself

 This we-miss-you email by Missguided is designed in a non-aggressive style and pastel colors, and so is a petite CTA Treat Yourself.
-No extra images, no bright colors, no complex structures - just plain text, cute emojis, and as cute call.
+No extra images, no bright colors, no complex structures—just the plain text, cute emojis, and a cute call.

 Short CTA button examples: treat yourself